Optimal Sensing Protocol for Statistically Polarized Nano-NMR with NV Centers

-Our goal is to optimize $\Delta \delta$ and compare it with the theoretical calculations of $I_\delta$.
-To have the most faithful comparison we should need MLE.
+Our goal is to optimize $\Delta \delta$ and compare it to the theoretical calculations of $I_\delta$.
+To have the most faithful comparison we need MLE.
 However, as noted above, Qdyne measurement vectors become computationally intractable for MLE when $(\delta/2\pi) T_D < 1$.
-Rather, we resort to fitting the auto-correlation of the data to $\Phi_{\text{rms}}^2\cos(\delta t)C(t/T_D)$ with parameters $\{\frms,\delta,T_D\}$ using a simple non-linear least squares algorithm, which is akin to MLE if the variables to be fitted have normally distributed errors \cite{ANH1988317}, which we can assume.
-Estimating the MSE from a single fit to the auto-correlation can be misleading, especially in the hardly resolvable regime, due to outliers and because a good initial estimation of the MSE is required.
+Rather, we resort to fitting the autocorrelation of the data to $\Phi_{\text{rms}}^2\cos(\delta t)C(t/T_D)$ with parameters $\{\frms,\delta,T_D\}$ using a simple nonlinear least squares algorithm, which is equivalent to MLE if the variables to be fitted have normally distributed errors (see Appendix~\ref{MLE} and Ref.~\cite{ANH1988317} for details), which we can assume.
+Estimating the MSE from a single fit to the autocorrelation can be misleading, especially in the hardly resolvable regime, due to outliers, a highly nonconcave parameter space, and because a good initial estimation of the MSE is required.
 Instead, we calculate the root MSE (rmse) from a distribution of frequency estimators, obtained by fitting smaller blocks of the data.
-These are calculated by slicing the measurement vector onto 15 minutes ($\sim 10^7$ measurements) pieces, and then combining them in groups of 20.
+These are calculated by slicing the measurement vector onto 15 minute ($\sim 10^7$ measurements) pieces, and then combining them in groups of 20.
 Thus, we achieve a balance between reducing noise and minimizing statistical errors.
-The squared inverse of the rmse is our experimental measure of $I_\delta$.
-A demonstration of the difference that the appropriate data analysis can make is shown in Fig.~\ref{Experiments}(a), where we display the histogram of $\delta$ estimators, with rmse = 458 Hz, together with the Fourier transform of the auto-correlation of the entire measurement vector, with rmse = FWHM/2 = 602 Hz \cite{Bretthorst1988,Schmitt2021}.
-The former represents, to the best of our knowledge, the most precise statistically polarized Qdyne result to date \cite{Schmitt2017}.
+We benchmark the acquired squared inverse of the rmse against $I_\delta$.
+A demonstration of the difference in data analysis procedures is shown in Fig.~\ref{Experiments}(a), where we display the probability histogram of $\delta$ estimators, with rmse = 458 Hz, together with the Fourier transform of the autocorrelation of the entire measurement vector, with rmse = FWHM/2 = 602 Hz \cite{Bretthorst1988,Schmitt2021}.
+To the best of our knowledge, the former represents the most precise statistically polarized Qdyne result to date \cite{Schmitt2017}.

-In correlation spectroscopy, each experiment yields a single auto-correlation of $\Phi[B(t)]$, which we fit with a non-linear least squares algorithm.
-We evaluated the data 100 times to the model with random initial parameters and took the best fit, in terms of $R^2$.
+In correlation spectroscopy, each experiment yields a single autocorrelation of $\Phi[B(t)]$, which we fit with a nonlinear least squares algorithm.
+We evaluate the data 100 times to the model with random initial parameters and take the best fit, in terms of $R^2$.
 The frequency estimator and its rmse are obtained from the parameter estimates from the best model.